Our Practice In Colorado

 Michael A. Valenti is licensed and admitted to practice law in all federal and state trial courts in Colorado.
 He and his law firm, Valenti Hanley PLLC, maintain a comprehensive securities law practice that is national in scope.
 Many “niche” securities law practices focus on only one aspect of securities law, such as representing investors who have claims against broker-dealers where they have invested money.
 Mr. Valenti and his team offer a much broader array of legal services in the securities law arena.
-Through his almost 30 years of practice experience representing both individuals and businesses, Mr. Valenti has acquired invaluable knowledge that covers myriad securities law issues.
+Through his 30 plus years of practice experience representing both individuals and businesses, Mr. Valenti has acquired invaluable knowledge that covers myriad securities law issues.
 His in-depth knowledge and experience allow Mr. Valenti to bring a unique perspective to each client’s securities law issue.
 Finally, and perhaps most importantly, Mr. Valenti and his team have obtained favorable results for his clients, which have been the subject of news articles in national and local publications.
 More information about the services offered by Mr. Valenti and his team in securities law matters and his track record of results is provided below.

 Representing Financial Advisers In Disputes With Their Broker-Dealers